segmentstream-com/segmentstream-com.github.io/_docs/integrations/vkontakte.md

 * How to configure the transfer of events to Vkontakte.
 * How to setup dynamic retargeting Vkontakte

 Vkontakte is a social network with a small set of advertising tools.
 Vkontakte is able to create audiences based on site events and show ads to these audiences.
-In November 2017 Vkontakte added product dynamic remarketing.
-DigitalDataManager allows you to send data about the behavior of your users to [Vkontakte](https://vk.com/dev/manuals).
+In November 2017 Vkontakte added dynamic product remarketing.
+SegmentStream allows you to send data about the behavior of your users to [Vkontakte](https://vk.com/dev/manuals).

 ### Page contents
 ------